-When you come on the 10:30 daily walking tour with “Frankfurt on Foot” one of our stops is the Jewish Holocaust Remembrance Wall and stops at various locations of the Stumble Stones (Stolperstein).
+When you come on the Original Daily Walking tour with “Frankfurt on Foot” (temporarily closed until 15 Feb.
+2021.) one of our stops is the Jewish Holocaust Remembrance Wall and stops at various locations of the Stumble Stones (Stolperstein).
 There are more Memorials in the city to other groups who were persecuted and killed.

 – Homosexual Holocaust Memorial.
 This is located about a block behind the Karstadt department store and the Zeil.
 It is a beautiful angel that has had its neck broken and then reattached and had its wings clipped.
 The Nazis believed that Homosexuals were broken and needed to be “fixed”, so the sculptor did this on purpose.

 – Jehovah’s Witness Memorial.
 Frankfurt deported around 150 Jehovah’s Witnesses and 15 of them died in concentration camps.
 Location is Rohrbach Str.
 56. The first 2 Stumble Stones for the Jehovah’s Witnesses that died, were installed in Frankfurt in 2014.
 The memorial is of 2 hands holding a loaf of bread to commemorate a Jehovah’s Witness baker who continued to sell bread to Jews even after this was forbidden by the nazis.
 He was then deported but survived.
 He wasn’t released until the war was over and by then was in ill health and had lost his entire business.

 – Roma & Sinti Memorials.
 There are several of these around the city as Frankfurt had one of the largest Roma & Sinti populations in Germany.
 Visit the main cemetery, Hauptfriedhof, near the war memorial and war graves, as well as a plaque on the wall of Margarete restaurant on Braubach Str. as this was once the Health Dept.